EdwinJow/wayhome/README.md

-# wayhome
+# Way Home
-Android application for sending notifications about weather and traffic before going home
+Android application for sending notifications about weather and traffic before going home.
+In development